 Notes

-- Proteins: Chicken, pork, fish balls, and tofu are other options; sear them for more flavor.
-As an option, you may also add boiled quail eggs.
+- Proteins: Chicken, pork, fish or squid balls, and tofu are other options; sear them for more flavor.
+And if you're feeling fancy, boiled quail eggs make a delicious addition.

 Jaime